flyteorg/flytectl/docs/source/gen/flytectl_completion.rst

 flytectl completion
 -------------------

-Generate completion script
+This action generates completion scripts.

 Synopsis
 ~~~~~~~~

-To load completions:
+To load completions in Bash, the general format is:

 Bash:

   $ source <(flytectl completion bash)

-  # To load completions for each session, execute once:
+  # To load completions for each session in Linux, execute the below line:
   # Linux:
   $ flytectl completion bash > /etc/bash_completion.d/flytectl
+  # To load completions for each session in macOS, execute the below line:
   # macOS:
   $ flytectl completion bash > /usr/local/etc/bash_completion.d/flytectl

 Zsh:

   # If shell completion is not already enabled in your environment,
-  # you will need to enable it.
-You can execute the following once:
+  # it needs to be enabled.
+This can be done by executing the below command:

   $ echo "autoload -U compinit; compinit" >> ~/.zshrc

-  # To load completions for each session, execute once:
+  # To load completions in Zsh, execute the below line:
   $ flytectl completion zsh > "${fpath[1]}/_flytectl"

-  # You will need to start a new shell for this setup to take effect.
+  # Note: A new shell has to be started for the setup to take effect.

 fish:
+	# To load completions in fish, the general format is:
   $ flytectl completion fish | source

-  # To load completions for each session, execute once:
+  # To load completions for each session in fish, execute the below line:
   $ flytectl completion fish > ~/.config/fish/completions/flytectl.fish

 PowerShell:
+	# To load completions on PowerShell, the general format is:
   PS> flytectl completion powershell | Out-String | Invoke-Expression

-  # To load completions for every new session, run:
+  # To load completions for a new session, execute the below line, and source this file from your Powershell profile:
   PS> flytectl completion powershell > flytectl.ps1
-  # and source this file from your PowerShell profile.

 ::